nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ![image](https://user-images.githubusercontent.com/112428353/203179672-5b30a1bc-0743-4b93-b92e-3bebf214f00a.png)

-Each motor driver can output the speed and direction two motors.
+Each motor driver will supply the current and voltage for two motors.

 ## Analysis